 26 Oct 2018 – Skyline was performed by the Bristol University Loudspeaker Orchestra on 26 October 2018 at the Victoria Rooms, Bristol

 New work for UPROAR

-31 Jul 2018 – Andrew Lewis is one of ten composers across Wales composing newly commisioned works for the launch of UPROAR, Wales' new music ensemble.
-The new work will be premiered at Chapter Arts Centre in Cardiff, on October 26 2018.
+31 Jul 2018 – Andrew Lewis was one of ten composers across Wales composing newly commisioned works for the launch of UPROAR, Wales' new music ensemble.
+The new work was be premiered at Chapter Arts Centre in Cardiff, on October 26 2018.

 Skyline at BEASTFEaST